Ultimate Easley Real Estate Investing Guide for 2026

 Unemployment Rate

-A high unemployment rate means that fewer individuals have enough resources to rent or buy your property.
-Existing renters might have a difficult time paying rent and new ones may not be there.
-When individuals get laid off, they can’t afford products and services, and that impacts companies that hire other individuals.
-A market with high unemployment rates gets unreliable tax income, fewer people moving there, and a difficult financial outlook.
+If a location has a high rate of unemployment, there are not enough tenants and homebuyers in that community.
+Current renters may go through a difficult time making rent payments and new renters might not be much more reliable.
+When renters get laid off, they become unable to pay for goods and services, and that impacts companies that hire other individuals.
+A community with steep unemployment rates gets unstable tax receipts, not enough people moving there, and a demanding economic outlook.

 Income Levels